The drought has not ended. Please continue to pray for rain, especially in California.

 9.Use the garbage disposal sparingly.
 Instead, compost vegetable food waste and save gallons every time.

-10. so you use less water when washing dishes or vegetables.
+10. Use a bowl in the kitchen sink so you use less water when washing dishes or vegetables.
 When you’re done, use the (cooled) water for your plants or garden, or even to rinse cans and bottles before recycling them.

 11. Don’t use running water to thaw food.
 Defrost food in the refrigerator, microwave or pan of hot water.